neondatabase/website/content/postgresql/postgresql-tutorial/postgresql-grouping-sets.md

 (column1, column2, ...)
 ```

 For example, the following query uses the `GROUP BY` clause to return the number of products sold by brand and segment.
-In other words, it defines a grouping set of the brand and segment which is denoted by `(brand, segement)`
+In other words, it defines a grouping set of the brand and segment which is denoted by `(brand, segment)`

 ```sql
 SELECT